ganeshshiv-code/pulsemetrics-churn-prediction/README.md

 # PulseMetrics — Churn Prediction (Project 2)

-**Tools:** Python (pandas, scikit-learn, matplotlib, seaborn) in Jupyter **Type:** Portfolio project — continues the PulseMetrics SaaS dataset from [Project 1](https://github.com/ganeshshiv-code/pulsemetrics-churn-retention-analysis)
+**Tools:** Python (pandas, scikit-learn, matplotlib, seaborn) in Jupyter **Project Type:** A portfolio project that builds on the PulseMetrics SaaS dataset used in [Project 1](https://github.com/ganeshshiv-code/pulsemetrics-churn-retention-analysis)

 ## Business Context